7 Ways to Keep Your Sex Life Alive After Menopause

 Physical symptoms ... down there

-And those changes can even happen to those who have otherwise not experienced many noticeable menopausal symptoms.
+And those changes can even happen to people who have otherwise not experienced many noticeable menopausal symptoms.
 Women who haven’t been dealing with excessive hot flashes or night sweats might not even realize something strange is going on with their vagina until they try to have sex and realize that ... something is off.
 Some experiences include:

-- A drier vagina
+• A drier vagina

-- A smaller clitoris
+• A smaller clitoris

-- A smaller labium
+• A smaller labia

 All of these symptoms can cause sex to feel uncomfortable or even painful.
 Some women might even experience a condition known as vaginal atrophy.

-Orgasms can also be affected, since the many nerve endings existing in the genital area can be impacted by the decrease in estrogen.
+Orgasms can also be affected since the many nerve endings existing in the genital area can be impacted by the decrease in estrogen.

 Menopause + sexual desire